boyanio/wasm-wheel/README.md

 #### Go

-[Go 1.11](https://tip.golang.org/doc/go1.11) will have support for WebAssembly.
-The release is expected in August 2018, but one can use the RC - [go1.11rc2](https://golang.org/dl/).
+[Go 1.11](https://tip.golang.org/doc/go1.11) adds experimental support for WebAssembly.
 The communication from JavaScript to Go works with callbacks, which made me change all other calls to use promises.
-The output file is large so far (~ 1.5MB), but this is already being [addressed](https://github.com/golang/go/issues/6853).
+The output file is quite large so far (~ 1.5MB), but this is already being [addressed](https://github.com/golang/go/issues/6853).

 ## Build